-My 5 best productivity tips for 2022
+My 5 best productivity tips for small business owners

 This doesn’t mean I won’t set goals for myself, but the process will look different this year.
 Regardless of goals, I’ve always been all about efficiency and productivity.
 I love feeling the accomplishment of completed tasks, finished projects, and overall progress.